klustair/klustair-cli/README.md

 ### Related Klustair projects:
 - <a href="https://github.com/mms-gianni/klustair-frontend">Klustair Frontend</a> to view the scanner results
-- <a href="https://github.com/mms-gianni/klustair-helm">Klustair Helm charts</a> to spin up Anchore and Klustair
+- <a href="https://github.com/mms-gianni/klustair-helm">Klustair Helm charts</a> to run Klustair Cronjob, API and Frontend

 ### Related opensource projects
 - <a href="https://github.com/aquasecurity/trivy">trivy</a> A Simple and Comprehensive Vulnerability Scanner for Containers and other Artifacts